It might seem odd to head to a water park when the ocean -- the world's largest "water park" -- is just short trip away.

-Wild Water and Wheels in Surfside Beach along with Myrtle Waves and Family Kingdom in Myrtle Beach offer day-long fun for families with kids of all ages.
-We hit all three on a recent Sunday (yes, it was a full day), and our kids found something to like about each one.
+Myrtle Waves and Family Kingdom in Myrtle Beach offer day-long fun for families with kids of all ages.
+We hit both on a recent Sunday (yes, it was a full day), and our kids found something to like about each one.

 Here's a quick glimpse of what you need to know before you hit the parks and what you‘ll see once you get there.

 This large water park in the center of Myrtle Beach offers slides for all levels of thrill seekers.
 The wave pool lets you get a feel for the ocean action -- without any sand or sea creatures.